zxd1-1/zxd1-1/README.md

 The "matlab1.mat" file recorded the corresponding features after removing covariates.
 The "abidemeanfeature.py" was the Python codes that de averaged the original topology features.
 -------------------------------------------------------------------------------------------------------------------
-The folder "Reslish_ Reho" was the Reho data of 795 fMRI images from ABIDE II.
-In the ABIDE folder, the Outputs folder is the 884 nii.gz files we obtained from the website.
 The abide2_feature_ matrix73.xlsx file recorded the original topological feature of each subject obtained through filtration complexes.
 The abide2_information.xlsx file recorded the clinical information of all subjects.
 The abide2meanfeaturedata.xlsx file recorded the result of de averaging the original topological features.